 Adding to the immersion and motivational aspects of gamified learning by using camera input to blend the real and virtual world reinforces those already effective aspects of gamified learning.

 Its applications go beyond that, however, and educational uses in and out of the classroom.
-Immersive AR applications for eLearning only start there, and they go outward to include both in-class and out of class opportunities.
+Immersive AR applications for eLearning only start there, and they go outward to include both in-class and out-of-class opportunities.

-What is Augmented Reality in the Classroom?
+What Does Augmented Reality Look Like in the Classroom?

-3 Examples of How Augmented Reality is Used in Educational Environments
+3 Examples of How Augmented Reality Is Used in Educational Environments

-Museum Exhibit & Display Apps
+Museum Exhibits and Display Apps

-AR Orientation as Experiential Education
+AR Orientation As Experiential Education

-Empowering Makers To Affect Change
+Empowering Makers to Affect Change

 The previous examples are location-based and while they were not originally built with classrooms in mind, they can be used to take the classroom into the real world when students go offsite.
 Those same tools can provide information about key processes and tools when learning in hands-on environments.

-Then there is marker-based AR in the classroom.
+Then there’s marker-based AR in the classroom.

 This tool allows students to build their own notations, adding virtual objects they can use to teach one another or to contextualize an individual understanding of course material in a way that grounds it in reality.